there is no cloud; only other people’s computers

-at one point, i realized how many different parts of my life were somehow intertwined with google's services. while i don't deny their usefulness, as they saying goes, if you don't pay for the product, you are the product. and i started thinking more about how to actually move my data and usage off their services. i'm far from being finished - because some of the services still make sense for me to use. but i am attempting to at least slowly move my online self off of their services. if you have particular suggestions, please do [contact] me for how to continue getting off of google's services.
+at one point, i realized how many different parts of my life were somehow intertwined with google’s services. while i don’t deny their usefulness, as they saying goes, if you don’t pay for the product, you are the product. and i started thinking more about how to actually move my data and usage off their services. interestingly, this is part of a bigger grassroots movement: degoogle. i’m far from being finished - because some of the services still make sense for me to use. but i am attempting to at least slowly move my online self off of their services. if you have particular suggestions, please do contact me for how to continue getting off of google’s services.

 i use firefox for 99% of my personal browsing, but often am required to use chrome for the occasional chrome-only website, or for work.

 i started a nextcloud server - but i still need to set up automatic backups. the server, as a whole, has a weekly autoback up that is easy enough to use in the meantime.

 haha, google already killed this product. i use feedly.

 youtube has a clear monopoly on content, as well as content creators. while there are tools like invidious, or NewPipe (which i use) - they only partially disconnect you with the youtube platform itself.

 i’m aware of peertube but have not really found that there is a ton of content that i am after there. often when i do find a video, the speeds are so poor its hard to use. however i am happy to see the development’s that framasoft are making towards a decentralized search across peertube instances.